abdul-tech-tinkers/dotnet-microservices/Readme_Training2.md

 - instead of new virtual machine, containerize only application and its dependencies and run it as normal process- in an isolated environment
 - container = app + dependencies + os
 - container can be created by developer - package is done by developer with no hardware resources allocated = like a compressed package
-- needs a container engine to run the container
+- needs a container engine to run the container.
+- **Docker** Engine is the underlying technology that runs containers
 - one of the popular container engines is `Docker`. other include LSd, ContainerD etc.
 - os can use docker to run the container.
 - container are like application instances, can start, stop and run independently and take less time to start and stop